-During the planning phase we will bring together existing information, appoint expert contractors, assess the risks and develop a plan to re-enter the mine and recover the drift.
+During the planning phase we brought together existing information, appointed expert contractors, assessed the risks and developed a plan to re-enter the mine and recover the drift.

 For weekly technical updates about what's happening, visit our Documents page.

-After any recovery work is complete, the mine will be sealed (with a reversible seal) and the site will be rehabilitated.
+After the recovery work is complete, the mine will be sealed (with a reversible seal) and the site will be rehabilitated.
+Visit the Rehabilitation, Closure and Handover Report 2019(external link) for more information.
 The site will then return to the Department of Conservation for ongoing stewardship and development of a memorial and information centre.